MHAinsworth217/PasswordManager/README.md

 Todo:
 - Delete records
 - Add GUI
- -Integrate databases so that you can add and remove users
+- Integrate databases so that you can add and remove users